Strongest Families Institute – Privacy Statement

 1. Collection and Use of Personal Information

-We collect and use personal information that is gathered from clients accessing Services, and from individuals who visit our Site:
+We collect and use personal information that is gathered from clients accessing Services, from referral agents, provincial and territorial health associations, or health care providers which you may authorize to provide information to us, and from individuals who visit our Site:

 a) When you use our Services

 We require personal information about our clients to help us provide the best intervention and highest level of Services possible.
-Upon referral to our Services (whether referred by a health care provider or self-referred), you will have the option of completing an online assessment questionnaire (intake process) or having us contact you to complete the assessment questionnaire (intake process), which involves the collection of personal information about you and/or your child (if your child will be enrolled in a program).
+Upon referral to our Services (whether referred by a health care provider, other referral source or self-referred), you will have the option of completing an online questionnaire (intake process) or having us contact you to complete the questionnaire (intake process) via telephone or teleconference, which involves the collection of personal information about you and/or your child (if your child will be enrolled in a program).

 The specific personal information we collect may vary depending on which of our Services you are accessing, but may include the following: